colgate-visualization-lab/ColgateVirtualGalapagos/README.md

 * NASC
 * McGill University's Lab Without Borders
 * All the scientists whose materials and/or interviews were used with their permissions

+###TODO
+- complete slider for comparisons
+- fix bugs on redraw fn in CustomCanvas